Setup Menus in Admin Panel

 • learning and development

 These principles are designed to make sure that every young life is given the best possible introduction in life.
-Also that they are able to develop and learn in a safe and nurturing environment.
-The EYFS framework includes seven areas of learning and development:
+Also, they can develop and learn in a safe and nurturing environment.

 • Personal development